 Step 3.
 Enter your credentials

 During your purchase your sales manager should provide you with your ggRock credentials.
-Enter them in the fields provided
+Enter them in the fields provided.
+If you have ggLeap, this will be an account of your choosing that exists as an Employee within your ggLeap instance.

 Step 4.
 Create new ggRock password

-You will be prompted to change your password so nobody else know it and we eliminate any dangers with the communication mediums used to send you your initial credentials
+You will be prompted to change your password so nobody else knows it and we eliminate any dangers with the communication mediums used to send you your initial credentials.

 Step 5.
 Confirm login